huggla/sam-postgres/README.md

-**Note!
-I use Docker latest tag for development, which means that it isn't allways working.
-Date tags are stable.**

 # postgres-alpine
 A small and secure Docker image of Postgresql with Pgagent and tds_fdw extensions included.
 Separate tags with Postgis and/or Plpython3 extensions available.
 Will execute .sh and .sql files located in /initdb when a new datastore is created.